 Discovering Jazz at the Lighthouse Cafe

-If it's jazz, it must be Wednesday happy hour at The Lighthouse Cafe, a live music venue in Hermosa Beach.
-Wednesday Jazz Happy hour is from 6 to 9 pm, which fits right in with Mia's after-work excursion with Sebastian so he can introduce her to the wonders of jazz.
+If it's jazz, it must be Wednesday happy hour at The Lighthouse Cafe (30 Pier Avenue), a live music venue in Hermosa Beach.
+Wednesday Jazz Happy hour is from 6 to 9 p.m., which fits right in with Mia's after-work excursion with Sebastian so he can introduce her to the wonders of jazz.

-The Lighthouse Cafe used to have a huge neon sign out front advertising Jazz Concerts, but the sign is long gone and these days you can hear all kinds of music there.
+The Lighthouse Cafe used to have a huge neon sign out front advertising Jazz Concerts, but the sign is long gone, and these days, you can hear all kinds of music there.
 Wednesday Happy Hour and Saturday and Sunday Brunch are still reserved for jazz.
-Even thought they're no longer exclusively a jazz club, they're on my list of The Best Places to Hear Jazz in LA.
+Even though they're no longer exclusively a jazz club, they're on several lists of the best places to listen to jazz in LA.

 A Stroll on the Hermosa Beach Pier